-11 When it made its construction loan and recorded its deed of trust, Mortgages understood that it was making a "broken priority loan" because the construction work was 12 13 already underway.
-Consequently it obtained from the owner's principals a general Indemnity 14 Agreement and Indemnification Agreement for Mechanics' and Materialman's Liens, and it 15 required an assignment from the owner of the owner's rights in the general contract with 16 Summit, even though it had not yet been finalized and signed.
-Mortgages did not, however, 17 require or obtain any subordination agreements from any of the general or subcontractors performing the work.
-18
+When it made its construction loan and recorded its deed of trust, Mortgages understood that it was making a "broken priority loan" because the construction work was already underway.
+Consequently it obtained from the owner's principals a general Indemnity Agreement and Indemnification Agreement for Mechanics' and Materialman's Liens, and it required an assignment from the owner of the owner's rights in the general contract with Summit, even though it had not yet been finalized and signed.
+Mortgages did not, however, require or obtain any subordination agreements from any of the general or subcontractors performing the work.

-19 Mortgages did not have the \$75.6 million necessary to fund the loan that it made to Central and Monroe.
-Mortgages' business plan had been to raise the necessary funds from its 20 21 investors, but by May, 2007, it was already having difficulty raising as much funds as it had 22 committed to lend.
+Mortgages did not have the \$75.6 million necessary to fund the loan that it made to Central and Monroe.
+Mortgages' business plan had been to raise the necessary funds from its investors, but by May, 2007, it was already having difficulty raising as much funds as it had committed to lend.
 When the loan closed on May 16, 2007, Mortgages paid itself in excess of \$5.4 million for a "Loan Discount," "Construction Admin.
-Fees," "Rev Op Fees" and a 23 24 "Processing Fee."
-It agreed with the owner to a "delayed funding" arrangement, purportedly to 25 reduce the owner's interest accrual but more likely because it did not have the funds to advance.
-26 That arrangement called for about \$44.7 million to be funded to a "Construction Impound" 27 account by October, 2009, and an additional \$9.4 million by the month after that.
-The initial 28 delayed funding was funded on July 13, 2007.
+Fees," "Rev Op Fees," and a "Processing Fee."
+It agreed with the owner to a "delayed funding" arrangement, purportedly to reduce the owner's interest accrual but more likely because it did not have the funds to advance.
+That arrangement called for about \$44.7 million to be funded to a "Construction Impound"

+account by October, 2008, and an additional \$9.4 million for interest reserves by the month after that.
+The initial delayed funding was funded on July 13, 2007.

-But by November, 2007, just as plans were being finalized and Summit took over 1 2 as general contractor, Mortgages already needed to withdraw funds that it had previously paid 3 into the Construction Impound account.
-Mortgages agreed with the owner to "borrow" back \$2.5 million that had been funded, promising to replace \$1 million of those funds on 10 days' 4 5 notice, another \$1 million on 20 days' notice, and the full balance within 30 days of the owner's demand.
-Seven days after the owner signed the general contract with Summit pursuant to the 6 final plans, the owner demanded the first \$1 million to be repaid to the Construction Impound 7 account.
+But by November, 2007, just as the form of contract was being finalized and Summit took over as general contractor, Mortgages already needed to withdraw funds that it had previously paid into the Construction Impound account.
+Mortgages agreed with the owner to "borrow" back \$2.5 million that had been funded, promising to replace \$1 million of those funds on 10 days' notice, another \$1 million on 20 days' notice, and the full balance within 30 days of the owner's demand.
+Seven days after the parties agreed upon the form of the general contract with Summit, and while Summit was performing work at the Project, the owner demanded the first \$1 million to be repaid to the Construction Impound account.
 Mortgages never honored that demand.
-Instead it not only stopped funding but 8 9 diverted more money from the Construction Impound account, including more than \$788,000 in 10 April, 2008 and another half million dollars in May.
-The owner apparently agreed to these 11 diversions because some of that money was used to fund some of the owner's other projects.
-12 Neither KGM nor Summit was ever informed of the withdrawals and diversions from the 13 Construction Impound account or, indeed, of the whole "delayed funding" scheme.
-By the spring of 2008 the construction impound account was insufficient to pay 14 the accruing construction costs.
+Instead it not only stopped funding but diverted more money from the Construction Impound account, including more than \$788,000 in April, 2008 and another half million dollars in May.
+The owner apparently agreed to these diversions because some of that money was used to fund some of the owner's other projects.
+Neither KGM nor Summit was ever informed of the withdrawals and diversions from the Construction Impound account or, indeed, of the whole "delayed funding" scheme.

+By the spring of 2008 the construction impound account was insufficient to pay the accruing construction costs.
 Summit's first two draws were paid by the owner itself because there was insufficient money in the impound account.
 About \$1.6 million was deposited in May, sufficient to pay Summit's third draw.
 By June the account was empty, although Mortgages had approved draws in excess of \$10 million.
 Mortgages' principal Scott Coles committed suicide on June 2, and Mortgages was placed into involuntary bankruptcy on June 23.